zachhannum/the-word-of-iron/manuscript/chapter_4.md

 The rumbling basso of a horn sounded throughout the city, drowning out their conversation.
 It persisted for a few moments before stopping.
 The sound bounced off the walls of buildings, reverberating loudly.

- “What in the hell was---“ Viggo’s voice was drowned out by a second blast of the horn.
+ “What in the hell was—“ Viggo’s voice was drowned out by a second blast of the horn.
 It was distant, but still carried a tremendous volume of sound throughout the city.

  Len held up a hand in a wait-a-minute gesture.
 A few moments later, a third horn rang out.